ga-curriculum/data-pipelines-and-workflow-orchestration/microlesson-03/README.md

 - How to optimize data loading, transformation, and processing.
 - Common debugging techniques for troubleshooting pipelines.
 - Logging and error handling best practices.

-**Next Up:** Prepare to build and optimize your own Apache Airflow pipeline!